 Tips To Build The Right Retail Business Model

 Retail is an ever-evolving industry.
-Retailers need to evolve and adapt through the different stages of evolution and change to continue to be relevant in the industry.
+Retailers need to evolve and adapt through the different stages of evolution as well as the recent retail trends and change to continue to be relevant in the industry.
 This is where a retail business model ecosystem proves to be helpful.

 What is an ecosystem?